Donnzh/polymer-reminder/README.md

 > Due : `<paper-input value="{{reminder.due}}">`

-Declare the reminder object and an array called reminders in Polymer( )
+Declare the reminder object and reminders array in Polymer()

 ```
 Polymer({
 is:"my-reminder",